AmrDeveloper/Tank/README.md

 - Scope and Block
 - Break and Continue keyword for loops
 - Logical operators AND, OR, XOR
-- define and load keyword for files linking like gcc
 - Arity simpler to Python that throw error if developer pass less or more than function arguments

 ## For Examples see examples directory